Lune Logo

 3. Carbon credits are retired

-So, retiring a carbon credit indicates that it has been used, that the carbon benefit it represents has been claimed by the entity that purchased it – it is taken off the carbon market, and cannot be sold or traded again.
+It is retired in its registry to indicate that it has been used.
+It is taken off the carbon market, and cannot be sold or traded again.

 Note that this only happens once the impact has actually occurred i.e. the emissions have been avoided or removed from the atmosphere.